directeye/docsy/content/en/blog/2024-05-18-create-speech-video.md

 | [YouTube](https://www.youtube.com/) | For uploading and sharing videos. |

 {{<alert title="Note" color="primary">}}
-I'll spare the detailed setup and operation instructions for each software here.
+Detailed setup and operation instructions for each software are omitted here.
 {{</alert>}}

 After extracting the narration audio, I use Audipo or VLC media player to adjust the playback speed and practice my speech.